Sri Ramana Ashram: History

-Arthur Osborne stayed at the Ashram for twenty years, and edited the Ashram's journal, The Mountain Path, besides writing several book on Ramana Maharshi and his teachings.
+Arthur Osborne stayed at the Ashram for twenty years, and edited the Ashram's journal, The Mountain Path (estb.
+1964), besides writing several books on Ramana Maharshi and his teachings.
 Mouni Sadhu spent several months at the Ashram in 1949.
-David Godman came to the ashram in 1976, and has since written or edited fourteen books on topics related to Sri Ramana Maharshi.
+David Godman came to the ashram in 1976, remained the ashram librarian from 1978 to 1985, and has since written or edited fourteen books on topics related to Sri Ramana Maharshi.
 He continues to live near the ashram.

-Niranjananda Swami, younger brother of Ramana Maharshi, who had moved to the ashram along with his mother in 1916, stayed at the ashram for the rest of his life and handling its management.
-His son and grandson have looked after the ashram in turn.
+Niranjananda Swami, younger brother of Ramana Maharshi, who had moved to the ashram along with his mother in 1916, stayed at the ashram for the rest of his life and handled its management till his death in 1953.
+His son, T.N.
+Venkatraman and grandson have looked after the ashram in turn.
+V.S.
+Ramanan remained the President of the ashram from 1994 to 2020; after that, his son Dr. Venkat Ramanan, a former medical practitioner and grand nephew of Ramana Maharishi, became the President.

+Today, the ashram's living quarters have 200 rooms.
+The 'Veda Patasala', established in 1934, trains priests in rituals and the Vedas.
+It has several Ramana Kendras across India and worldwide, and around 100 centres in 65 countries, including the US, Switzerland, Mauritius, Japan, France, Spain and Eastern Europe.
+They are involved in spreading the philosophy of Ramana Maharshi.
+The ashram runs community service initiatives, like free medical dispensaries, providing meals for sadhus and the underprivileged, and environmental conservation projects.

+In 2023, marking the centenary of the establishment of the ashram on December 28, 1922, The Hindu Group released new editions of books on Ramana Maharshi, Who Am I and Bhagvan Sri Ramana Maharshi, 1879-1950, this was part of the year-long celebrations at the ashram.

+To mark the centenary of the ashram (1922–2022), the Government of India Mint released a commemorative coin in silver to "honour both the enduring spiritual influence of Bhagavan Sri Ramana Maharshi and the historic role of Sri Ramana Ashram."